San Marino Register Travel insurance Destinations

 Smoking is prohibited while driving.

-Cars must be equipped with a red warning triangle, which is to be placed behind the vehicle in case of an accident or breakdown.
+Cars must be equipped with a reflective jacket and a red warning triangle, which is to be placed behind the vehicle in case of an accident or breakdown.

 When crossing one of the external border control points of the European Union (EU) with at least €10,000, or the equivalent in other currencies, you must make a declaration to customs.
 The sum can be in cash, cheques, money orders, traveller’s cheques or any other convertible asset.
 This does not apply if you are travelling within the EU or in transit to a non-EU country.
 For more information on the EU legislation and links to EU countries’ websites, visit the web page of the European Commission on cash controls.